skyportal/skyportal/doc/adding_features.md

 }
 ```

 When we call `dispatch(fetchSources())`, the thunk returned by `API.GET` is called, which dispatches an action of type `FETCH_SOURCES`, then makes an asynchronous HTTP GET request to the back-end.
-If the request returns with a successful response, the response data is then packaged into another action of type `FETCH_SOURCES + "_OK"` which is then dispatched to the store.
+If the request returns with a successful response, the response data is then packaged into another action of type "FETCH_SOURCES_OK" which is then dispatched to the store.
 The first action dispatched, of type `FETCH_SOURCES`, may or may not need to be handled in our reducers.
 In the case of SkyPortal, we do indeed handle this action and update the front-end state object `sources.queryInProgress` in our reducer.
-The final action dispatched, of type `FETCH_SOURCES + "_OK"`, which contains the HTTP request response data, is also handled in our reducer, updating other portions of the `sources` branch of the app state.
+The final action dispatched, of type "FETCH_SOURCES_OK", which contains the HTTP request response data, is also handled in our reducer, updating other portions of the `sources` branch of the app state.

 In order for our components to access the application state, the `react-redux` library provides the `useSelector` hook: